zzolo/tables/README.md

 * `--help`: Shows help message.
 * `--version`: Outputs version.
 * `--input`: The input file to use.
-Tables also can use a stdin source as well if this is not provided.
+Tables also can use a piped in source as well, if this is not provided.
-* `--output`: By default, Tables will create a `.sql` SQLite database with the same base as the input file provided, if there is not a `TABLES_DB_URI` environment variable provided.
-This option allows you to override all that and output into a specifically named SQLite file.
+* `--db`: The database URI to push data into.
+By default, Tables will use the input option to create a SQLite database with the same path with a `.sql` extension, or for piping, it will create an SQLite database name `tables-import.sql` where the command is run.
+If you are using a password to access your database please consider using the  `TABLES_DB_URI` environment variable for security reasons.
+Examples:
+    * `--db="sqlite://./my-new-db.sql"`
+    * `--db="mysql://username:password@localhost/my-database"`
+    * `--db="postgres://username:@localhost:1234/my-database"`
 * `--table-name`: Specify name of table importing into.
 By default, Tables uses the file name.
 & `--key`: Creates a unique key from columns if the models options in config is not provided.
 This is a *suggested option* as it allows for data to be updated as opposed to being added to.
 Use a comma-delimited list of columns, like "column 1,other,thing".
 * `--silent`: No output except errors.